It's fun to run

 Junior & Mini Great North Run

 The Worlds biggest and best kids running event is back in 2021.

 Great Bristol Family Run

-Make it a family event at the Great Bristol Run weekend.
+Make it a family event with the 1 mile family run at the Great Bristol Run weekend.

 Junior & Mini Great Manchester Run

 Don't leave it all to the grown ups, come and get involved in the Junior & Mini Great Manchester Run.

 The Junior & Mini Great Scottish Run will return to Glasgow in October.
 Make it a fun day out for the whole family.

 Junior & Mini Great Birmingham Run

 The Junior & Mini Great Birmingham Run takes place on the Great Birmingham Run weekend.